Tech Career PathFrontend vs Backend in 2026: Which Programming Path Should You Choose?

 If you are a visual person who enjoys seeing your work results immediately on screen — the frontend path was made for you.

-What Is Backend?
+What Is Backend Development?

 Definition